n0y/mediatheken-dlna-bridge/README.md

 * Download latest tar.gz from the [RELEASES] page.
 * unpack it
 * run the provided JAR file with `java -jar mediatheken-dlna-brige.jar`.
-* you may give a java parameter `-Xmx700m` or so for a memory limit.
-The memory will be used for a database cache.
-Giving it more than 1GB doesn't improve things.
+* you may give a java parameter `-Xmx256m` or so for a memory limit.
+The memory will be used for a lucene query cache.
+  Giving it more than 512MB doesn't improve things.

 You may override any setting in three ways: